prmunoz/AGHmatrix/README.md

 An original manuscript about `AGHmatrix` development and application in autotetraploids is described on [Amadeu, Rodrigo R., et al. "AGHmatrix: R Package to Construct Relationship Matrices for Autotetraploid and Diploid Species: A Blueberry Example."
 The Plant Genome (2016). doi:10.3835/plantgenome2016.01.0009.](https://dl.sciencesocieties.org/publications/tpg/articles/0/0/plantgenome2016.01.0009).

-This github page is under develpment and is based upon the `OneMap` (https://github.com/augusto-garcia/onemap) software git.

 ## How to install

 ### From github